Prevent and Reverse Gum Disease

 Periodontal Care in Wilmington

 Gum disease affects more than half of all American adults, though many do not know they suffer from this common dental health issue.
 Without proper treatment, minor cases of gum disease (gingivitis) can progress and cause serious, irreversible damage to your teeth and gums.
-Visiting Dr. Friberg at Thrive Family Dental for regular dental cleanings and periodontal care will help keep your teeth and gums on the right track, and ensure that we catch and treat any signs of periodontal disease as early as possible.
+Visit our dentist in Wilmington, Dr. Friberg, at Thrive Family Dental for regular dental cleanings and periodontal care will help keep your teeth and gums on the right track, and ensure that we catch and treat any signs of periodontal disease as early as possible.

 Understanding The Stages Of Gum Disease